FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 Is FP&A tough?

-Yes, FP&A can be a tough and stressful job.
+Yes, FP&A can be a stressful job, especially for senior management.

-During busy times, there can be long days and weekend work, and ad-hoc reports from senior leaders often need to be completed as soon as possible.
+During busy periods, there can be long days and weekend work, and ad hoc reports from senior leaders will need to be completed as soon as possible.

 Does FP&A pay better than accounting?

 FP&A typically pays better than technical accounting jobs.
-However, a large percentage of FP&A analysts are, in fact, CPAs and have some experience in accounting as well.
+Many FP&A analysts are, in fact, CPAs with accounting experience, and move to FP&A on account of the higher compensation.

-No, you don’t need to be a Chartered Financial Analyst (CFA) to get a job on an FP&A team.
+No, you don’t need a Chartered Financial Analyst (CFA) certification to get a job on an FP&A team.

 However, a CFA is the most prestigious credential for financial professionals.
 It strengthens your background in finance fundamentals and makes you more competitive when applying for FP&A roles.